cgutierrez1010/zybo_rv_cpu/docs/README.md

 ## Description

-- All datapath operations execute in a single clock cycle.
+- All operations execute in a single clock cycle.
 - No hazards, no pipeline registers.
 - Simpler to debug but lower maximum frequency.